xfq/trae-rule-cli/README.md

 # Trae Rule CLI

-A command-line tool to download and install [Trae Rules](https://traerules.io) rules directly to your local Trae IDE.
+A command-line tool to download and install [Trae Rules](https://traerules.io) directly to your local Trae IDE.

 ## Installation